Share this Article

 Associate Degree in Sustainability

-- Environmental Science and Protection Technician
+Environmental Science and Protection Technician

 Bachelor's Degree in Sustainability

-- Environmental Health and Safety (EHS) Analyst
+Environmental Health and Safety Analyst

 Master's Degree in Sustainability

-A master's degree in sustainability focuses on coursework in advanced and specialized topics, extensive research training, and independent projects that lead to new or updated contributions to the field.
-Because graduate programs build on undergraduate academics and training, candidates benefit from the same degree options.
-They can pursue a master's in environmental studies, marine biology, or industrial engineering to access work as researchers, designers, and consultants.
+A master's program in sustainability features coursework in advanced and specialized topics, extensive research training, and independent projects that lead to new contributions to the field.
+Students can choose to specialize and pursue a master's in environmental studies, marine biology, or industrial engineering to prepare for work as researchers, designers, and consultants.